paolobrizzolari/kazoo/applications/tasks/doc/rates.md

 * `ratedeck_name` -  ratedeck name, assigned to account via service plan
 * `weight` - when found several rates with same prefix, used rate with higher weight.
 If not set - calculated from `prefix` length and `rate_cost` (`pvt_rate_cost`)

+CSV files for all actions use the same list of fields.
+Names of fields match the names of keys in the CouchDB [rate document](../../crossbar/doc/rates.md#schema).

 **Note 1**: for `import` & `delete` actions, value of `account_id` from CSV file will be ignored, value for this field is taken from task Account-ID .

 **Note 2**: `routes` and `options` fields can not be defined via CSV file (because their values are lists).